Tripp Shealy, Ph.D.

 I promise to share my perspective so that I’m not just consuming knowledge, I’m also helping to create it.

 Posts to canvas should be less than 100 words; bulleted lists are ok; use a tone and level of professionalism you would use in an e-mail to a co-worker; Try to make the biggest statement with the fewest words.
-Mark Twain once began a letter apologizing for it's length because he didn't have enough time to make it shorter.
+Mark Twain once began a letter apologizing for its length because he didn't have enough time to make it shorter.
+Late discussion posts will not be accepted.

 Assignments are to be completed prior to the following class period.
 Expect at least one reading important for class participation (and part of your grade).
 Some assignments will include group work or individual research.
-Late assignments are deducted 5 points a day.
+Late assignments will be accepted for half credit up to one week after it is due.

 In addition to the assigned reading, you should constantly use Google.
 You won't have to memorize as much, but I will expect you to have Googled everything.
 Google your project ideas, Google your obstacles, Google for more information on specific topics.
 Don't ask a question before you Google it.
 You'll either find the answer or come up with a better question.